AgOpenGPS-Official/AgOpenGPS-Documentation/content/_index.md

 AgOpenGPS is an open-source platform for precision agriculture, enabling low-cost GPS-based autosteer and implement control for your farm equipment.

-This documentation brings together everything you need to get started — from hardware and software setup to community support and advanced features.
+This documentation brings together everything you need to get started.

 ---